mmm/mmm.github.com/cloud/_posts/2012-09-25-linuxplumbers-juju.md

 tweaking outside of their exposed config parameters.
 I know _jack_ about postgresql, so I'll defer to the experts in this regard.
 The summit charm I might want to manage locally

-## The Environment

-### choice of cloud

-We chose to use ec2 to host the summit stack... mostly a matter of convenience.
-The juju openstack-native provider wasn't completed when we spun up the production environment for linuxplumbers and we didn't have access to a stable private ubuntu cloud running the openstack-ec2-api at the time.
-All of this has subsequently landed, so we'd have more options today.

-### the charms

 ### control environment